People (social): This pillar looks at quality of life, assesses areas such ashealth, education and work-life balance.

 Responsible development puts the new town on previously impacted pasture, farm and rock-mined land, nestled among the areas that will remain forested.

 To conserve water, the ranches’ landscaping guidelines limit turf coverage to 30% of residential lots.
 It also requireshomeowners to use native, low impact trees and shrubs for 75% of theirlandscaping.
-Reclaimed or “grey water” from the
+Reclaimed or “grey water” from the onsite water and waste water utility is used for irrigation.
+For managing storm water and runoff, the ranch letsthe land and natural systems dictate the footprint of development.
+With a holistic approach that includes “rain gardens” created to mirror the filtering qualities of natural marshlands, the ranch both reduces the quantity and improvesthe quality of water flowing on to theirneighbours.

 By donating 440 acres of land and partnering with FPL to do renewable energy at a utility scale, energy efficiency and renewable energy production are catered to by the ranch empowering homeowners to minimize their environmental footprint with no additional cost.